GraphQL with RDF URI/IRI

 }

-The same sometimes unexpected results is also present in the WOQL queries, where the full IRI is sometimes not shown.
-Read more about prefixed IRI and RDF contexts to learn more about how to work with this.
+The same IRI behaviour is present in WOQL queries, where identifiers are full IRIs.
+Read more about prefixed IRIs and RDF contexts to understand how TerminusDB manages document identifiers across its interfaces.